petersn/unity-demo1/README.md

 ============

 I played around for a couple days making this little demo platformer in Unity; it was my first time really playing with Unity in any non-trivial capacity.
+I was inspired by [Celeste](http://www.celestegame.com/) when making the sprites.

 Here's a screenshot: